CALIN Launch Events a Success in Ireland and Wales

 “We have got to increase the value of what we bring to the market and CALIN provides an opportunity for small companies to become more competitive in a global market.”

 Prior to the launch of CALIN at Tyndall, CALINs Welsh launch event took place at the BioWales 2017 conference hosted at the Millennium Centre in Cardiff.
 The CALIN team hosted a stand over the two day event and the CALIN project was presented in a keynote talk by CALIN academics Dr Paul Galvin and Prof Shareen Doak.
 On discussing the role of CALIN, Prof Shareen Doak, from Swansea Universities Institute of Life Science, said:

 “CALIN will support innovation and growth of SMEs to create new life science technologies to improve healthcare, addressing patient and societal needs”

-The success of CALIN so far can be seen in the fact that more than 20 collaborative R&D projects are already in development with many more at the early discussion stage.
-Moreover, CALIN has the funding and framework in place to help 240 Irish and Welsh SMEs.
+The success of CALIN so far can be seen in the fact that more than 20 collaborative R&D projects are either in development or are at the early discussion stage.
+Moreover, CALIN has the funding and framework in place to assist 240 Irish and Welsh SMEs.
 This puts CALIN in a position to initiate many more collaborative R&D projects.
 At present, the CALIN team is actively looking to collaborate with small businesses across Ireland and Wales in the life-science sector.
 If you think your business could benefit from working with CALIN or if you’d like to find out more about what CALIN can offer get in touch (email@example.com / firstname.lastname@example.org), or register your interest online at www.calin.wales / www.calin.ie.
 Follow us on twitter @Calin_LifeSci.